 Creamy Garlic Mashed Red Potatoes are packed full of flavor.
-They are a great side dish to any meal and are loved by all.
+They are a perfectly savory side dish to any meal!!

 My delicious addiction

 Why do potatoes have to be so stinkin’ delicious?!

-We’ve been fans of red potatoes for a long time, so we were bound to try a mashed potato version.
-We usually use Russet potatoes for this, but red potatoes are so good mashed, I may never go back!! 😉
+We’ve been fans of red potatoes for a long time, so we were bound to try a Mashed Potato version.
+We usually use Russet potatoes, but red potatoes are so good mashed, I may never go back!! 😉

-You can adjust the ingredients to match your taste buds but we thought they were perfect served with some chicken for dinner.
-Add some rolls and you have the perfect Sunday meal (perhaps with a few healthy items like fruit and carrots). 😉
+You can adjust the ingredients to match your taste buds, but we thought they were delicious served with some chicken for dinner.
+Add some rolls, and you have the perfect Sunday meal (perhaps with a few healthy items like fruit and carrots). 😉

 COOK POTATOES.
-Place potatoes and garlic in a large pot and cover with water.
+Place potatoes and garlic in a large pot, and cover with water.
 Bring to a boil.
-Reduce heat, cover and simmer for about 20 minutes (or until potatoes are tender).
-Drain potatoes and place back in a pot.
+Reduce heat, cover, and simmer for about 20 minutes (or until potatoes are tender).
+Drain potatoes and place them back in a pot.

 SEASON.
-Add butter, half and half, garlic salt and pepper.
-Blend with hand mixer until it’s the consistency you like.
+Add butter, half and half, garlic, salt, and pepper.
+Blend with a hand mixer until it’s the consistency you like.

 SERVE.
 Stir in cheese and top with fresh parsley.
 ENJOY!